 Great strides are being made to close the tech sector’s gender gap, but, as with many other industries, parity remains a long way off.
 Leaders from across the sector must come together to champion and promote inclusivity.
 Only when we do will our organizations be able to attract and retain top female talent, a trend that will benefit both boardrooms and bottom lines.

-Author is CEO of Booking.com
+The author is CEO of Booking.com